Man charged with trafficking 420 pounds of marijuana in Ridgefield, NJ - NewsBreak

 There are four New Jersey men who appeared in court for the first time at their arraignment this week after being charged for their roles in an armed robbery at a gas station.
 The charges and details of the gas station armed robbery have been announced by U.S. Attorney Philip Sellinger.

-Jersey City man sentenced to 28 years in prison for stabbing Heights roommate to death

-A Jersey City man was sentenced to 28 years in prison for stabbing his Heights roommate to death just over two years ago, Hudson County Prosecutor Esther Suarez announced.
-Earlier today, Hudson County Superior Court Judge John A. Young sentenced Tong Cheng, 28, of Jersey City, to 28 years in New Jersey State Prison for the stabbing death of his roommate, Yuting Ge, 23, on August 8th, 2020, Suarez said in a statement.
+A 28-year-old Stevens Institute alumnus has been sentenced in the 2020 stabbing death of his roommate.
+According to Hudson County Prosecutor Esther Suarez, Judge John A. Young sentenced Tong Cheng, 28, today to 28 years in New Jersey State Prison for the stabbing death of his 23-year-old roommate, Yuting Ge.

-CAUGHT IN THE ACT: Lodi Woman Comes Home Early, Tangles With BF's Sidepiece

-Someone came home earlier than expected, leading to a confrontation between two women in a Lodi apartment, authorities said.
-The tenant found her boyfriend with a bedmate at Charles Street and Harrison Avenue shortly after 8 a.m.
-Thursday, responders said.
-They got into it, leaving the tenant with a slight...

 Good Samaritan stops knifepoint kidnapping, robbery of woman on N.J. street, police say